The Daisy.

 Mount Doug's trails are ten minutes away.
 Old-growth Douglas fir, viewpoints across the strait, and switchbacks that locals use as their morning workout.
 The Lochside Regional Trail and the Galloping Goose are both within easy reach.
 Trail runners have options for every distance.

-UVic is ten minutes by car, less by bike on the dedicated lanes.
-Downtown Victoria is twenty minutes.
+UVic is five minutes by car, less by bike on the dedicated lanes.
+Downtown Victoria is eighteen minutes.
 The airport is twenty-five.
 BC Ferries at Swartz Bay is forty.
 Cadboro Bay rewards a short commute with a long horizon, and on most days, a sunset over the water on your way home.

 First look.